kethinov/BubblePainter/README.md

 <img src='https://raw.githubusercontent.com/kethinov/BubblePainter/master/assets/terminal1.png'>

-In the Terminal Window that opens, enter the following command: `csrutil disable`
+In the Terminal window that opens, enter the following command: `csrutil disable`

 Then press the return key, you should then see the following message: